Fuel Cost Per Mile

 How many MPG does a typical semi truck get?

-Should I include DEF fluid in my fuel cost calculation?
+Should I include DEF in my cost-per-mile?